NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Medications/Further-Information.page.md

 <p>This element is the date range for a period of a prescription (authorisation).
 This is not the complete date range for an individual taking a given drug.

 It is the period believed when the patient will be taking the drug for this authorisation.
 For a repeat medication this will often have multiple records of authorisations covering different periods (there may be other medication statements or periods before or after for the same drug).
-Consumers need to be cautious when building this information and how it is conveyed to patients / citizens.
+Consumers need to be cautious when building this information and how it is conveyed to patients/citizens.
 In particular, the use of language around dates it presents.
 The end date is often a calculated estimation as to when the prescription course will have completed.
 </p>